Advantages of E-Filing

 - Possible data loss issues.
 For example, if you store tax information on a computer and replace that computer.

 - Possible security risks and potential tax fraud.
 If the worst happens, the H&R Block Tax Identity Shield® offers victims assistance restoring their identities and getting their refunds.

 If you owe the IRS, you can ask the IRS to electronically withdraw the money you owe directly from your bank account.
 You can decide when the IRS withdraws the money –up to the last minute on the filing deadline, even if you filed your return earlier.

-Which residential energy-efficient property tax credits are available for second homes?
+Can you take a deduction for a business loss?
 Learn more from the tax experts at H&R Block.